Help protect your community by reporting your child's immunizations to your public health unit.

 Online: Submit a photo of your child’s immunizations record to public health on our website at www.fraserhealth.ca/immunizationform.

-Please note: the immunization form will be undergoing maintenance from February 25, 2021, at 6:00 p.m. to February 26, 2020, at 6:00 a.m. and will be unavailable during this time.
+Please note: the immunization form will be undergoing maintenance on September 16, 2021, from 4:00 p.m. - 6:00 p.m. and will be unavailable during this time.
 Thank you for your patience.

 If you are unsure if your child’s immunizations are up to date, please review with your family doctor or call your local public health unit.